cant12/MedQuery-Backend/README.md

   api_key: your-key
 ```

-Run the indexing script to create the vector-store
+Run the indexing script to create the vector-store for this dataset https://huggingface.co/datasets/epfl-llm/guidelines.
+Give the *crop_size* argument to specify the size of the dataset you want to crop.
+The normalization will be performed accordingly
 ```
-python src/index.py
+python src/index_epfl.py <crop_size>
 ```

 Start the fast-api server